Insights to Learning: APTA Lecture Series Bundle

 PT, DPT

-Dr. Lynn Steffes has over 35 years of experience as a physical therapist and over 25 years as a Healthcare Consultant, specializing in Private Practice Marketing, Compliance and Practice Management.
+Dr. Steffes has over 35 years of experience as a physical therapist and over 25 years as a Healthcare Consultant, specializing in Private Practice Marketing, Compliance and Practice Management.
 She has served as adjunct or Guest Faculty for 6 Doctoral Physical Therapy Programs on business topics.
 Dr. Steffes has served on the Board of Directors for the Private Practice Section and speaks annually at every Private Practice Annual Meeting, as well as for the Section at the APTA Combined Sections Annual Meeting.
 She is also a frequent contributor to PPS Impact Magazine on marketing and a variety of business development topics and serves as the Wisconsin Physical Therapy Association Payment Specialist.

 Dr Steffes is a passionate advocate for the Physical Therapy Profession and has served as a Key Contact for both PPS and the APTA.
 She has testified, helped in both reviewing and writing policies as they relate to PT Practice.
 She has been on faculty and involved in the curriculum development for the EPPM Program since its inception and also serves as a lead instructor for the EIM Business Course offered to EIM Residents and Fellows.